Can You Make Chili Less Salty?

 Garlic, Onion, and Aromatics

 Aromatic ingredients like garlic, onion, and shallots are foundational in chili.
-When used generously, they contribute to the overall flavor and reduce the need for salt.
+They contribute to the overall flavor and reduce the need for salt when used generously.

 • Caramelize onions and garlic slowly to bring out their natural sweetness.
 This sweetness balances the salt.

-• Add roasted garlic for a milder, richer garlic flavor that enhances the dish.
+• Add roasted garlic for a milder, richer flavor that enhances the dish.

 Umami-Packed Additions

-Umami, the “fifth taste,” is known for its savory depth.
-Incorporating umami ingredients can reduce reliance on salt while elevating the overall flavor profile.
+Umami” the “fifth taste,” is well-known for its delicious depth.
+Incorporating umami ingredients can reduce reliance on salt while elevating the flavor profile.

 • Stir a small amount of miso paste into the chili towards the end of cooking.
 It provides richness without a strong salty bite.